-Some factors do exist that may put people at a higher risk for suicide.
+Some factors do exist that may put us at higher risk for suicide.
 The presence of a single risk factor doesn't necessarily mean that a person is at high risk of suicide, but a number of risk factors together should signal concern.
-In addition, the presence of depression or bipolar disorder, hopelessness, and/or substance abuse, in combination with other risk factors, increases an individual’s risk of suicide significantly.
+In addition, the presence of depression or bipolar disorder, hopelessness, and/or substance abuse, in combination with other risk factors increases an individual’s risk of suicide significantly.
 Please see the list below for possible risk factors of suicide:

 Source: Nebraska State Suicide Prevention Coalition & National Suicide Prevention Lifeline

 The content contained in this website is for informational purposes only and is compiled and received from

 The Kim Foundation does not endorse the resources provided and does not accept liability or responsibility for incorrect information provided.